Ijasdeen/Restaurant/README.md

 This is the single page restaurant website which is developed by using HTML5, CSS3,Bootstrap, Javascript, Jquery as well as other jquery plugins.The purpose of the website is to show what the restaurant includes and how it works.
 However It does not do anything with server like booking table or ordering foods.

-# Purpose of the website
+# Why is this?
-I would
+This is the one of the simplest single page website, which has been developed without backend.
+It can be used